Homeschooling with an Infant

 Homeschool with a baby has not been easy.
 It looks a little different than the previous four years of homeschool.
 When we started homeschooling, fall of 2020, Marshall was about a year old.
 Starting school with a brand new baby is a whole different game.

-Flexibility is the key to successfully homeschooling with an infant.
+Flexibility is the key to a successful homeschool with an infant.

 Things that have made this year work: